aaronclotaire-beep/Fractional-and-Volterra-processes-for-Fourier-pricing/README.md

 # Fractional-and-Volterra-processes-for-Fourier-pricing

-This project explores the evolution of option pricing models, starting from the classical Black-Scholes framework and moving to stochastic volatility models, specifically Heston and Volterra-Heston (rough Heston).
+This project explores option pricing through Fourier transform methods on stochastic volatility models, focusing on Heston and Volterra-Heston (rough Heston), which capture market dynamics more accurately than the standard Black-Scholes framework.

 ---